Qatar corruption scandal at the European Parliament: Connections with Mauritania

-Trial and prosecution
+Investigation

-The four charged suspects, Kaili, Panzeri, Giorgi and Figà-Talamanca, were scheduled to appear at the Palais de Justice, Brussels, the country's primary law courts, on 14 December 2022 for arraignment proceedings.
+The four charged suspects, Kaili, Panzeri, Giorgi and Figà-Talamanca, were scheduled to appear at the Palais de Justice, Brussels, the country's primary law courts, on 14 December 2022.
 Three of the four suspects appeared in court, but strike action by prison staff prevented Kaili's appearance; her appearance was rescheduled for 22 December 2022.
 Panzeri and Giorgi were both remanded into custody pending further investigation.
 Kaili's postponed hearing was eventually heard in an closed session at the Palais de Justice on 22 December from where she was remanded in custody for at least another month despite her appeal for conditional release under electronic supervision.
 Figà-Talamanca was initially to be released from custody on the condition that he wear an electronic monitoring ankle bracelet, but the decision was overturned on 27 December 2022 after the prosecutors appealed.
 A hearing involving Panzeri was postponed at his own request to 17 January 2023.

 Giorgi confessed on 15 December 2022 to having been bribed by Qatari officials to influence the European Parliament's decisions.
 He also confessed receiving funds from the Moroccan government, and while exonerating his partner, Kaili, he explicitly implicated the involvement of Panzeri, Cozzolino, and Tarabella.

 Visentini admitted on 20 December to receiving two payments from Fight Impunity for €50,000 and €60,000 but claimed the donations were contributions toward his campaign to become General-Secretary of ITUC and not to "influence [ITUC's] position on Qatar or on any other issues".

 On 16 January 2023 an Italian court approved the extradition of Silvia Panzeri, daughter of Pier Antonio.

 In January 2023 Panzeri pleaded guilty to his part of the conspiracy as part of a plea deal with the Belgian authorities.
 As part of the deal Panzeri will reveal the identities of those he bribed as well as those he conspired with.
 It is foreseen he will receive a sentence of five years of which four would be suspended.
 The remaining year would be served in prison or with an electronic bracelet, or a combination of both.
 This was only the second time that Belgian prosecutors have made a plea deal as they were previously not permissible in law.